kevinsullivan/dmtl4/src/DMT1/Lectures/L07_predicateLogic/01_props_as_types.lean.md

 # Propositional Logic with Proof-Theoretic Validity

-In this lecture, we'll show how we can re-develop propositional logic, in type theory, now with a *proof-theoretic* rather than a model-theoretic notion of what it means for a proposition to be *valid*.
-Rather than checking all interpretations, we will embed the axioms of propositional logic into Lean theory as follows:
+In this chapter, we re-develop propositional logic in type theory, but now with a *proof-theoretic* rather thana model-theoretic notion of what it means for a proposition to be *valid*.
+Rather than checking all interpretations, we will embed the axioms of propositional logic into Lean and then we weil *reason* about validity using them:

 - We will represent any given proposition as a *type*
 - We will represent the proofs of a proposition as the *values* of its type